kapicorp/kapitan/docs/kap_proposals/kap_8_google_secret_management.md

 * [google-cloud-secret-manager](https://github.com/googleapis/python-secret-manager)

-*note* Kapitan will not be responsible for authentication or access management
+*note* Kapitan will not be responsible for authentication or access management to GCP